andrecaiado/nestjs-blockchain-txs/README.md

 The wallet allows the user to transfer funds to another wallet and to check the balance of the wallet.

 The wallet is responsible for:
-- Creating a transaction.
-- Signing the transaction.
+- Create the transaction (add inputs and outputs and sign the transaction).
-- Submit the transaction (sending the transaction to the transaction pool).
+- Submit the transaction (sends the transaction to the transaction pool).

 The wallet has a public key and a private key.
 The public key is used to identify the wallet and the private key is used to sign the transaction.

 ### Transaction

-A transaction is a transfer of funds from one wallet to another.
-The main attributes of a transaction are:
+The transaction holds the information about the funds that are being transferred from one wallet to another.

+The information is the following:
 - `inputs`: The inputs are the funds that are being transferred.
-The inputs are the outputs of previous transactions.
+The inputs refer to outputs of previous transactions that the sender has received and that were never spent.
 - `outputs`: The outputs are the funds that are being received.
 The outputs are the funds that are being transferred to another wallet.
 - `signature`: The signature is the proof that the transaction was signed by the wallet that owns the funds.

-#### Inputs and outputs:
+#### Inputs and outputs

 The inputs are funds that belongs to the sender and that will be used to fullfill the transaction.
 They refer to transactions that the sender has previsously received (`"where the money comes from"`) and that where never spent (that's why they are also known as `UTXOs - Unspent Transaction Outputs`).

 Basically, an input have the following attributes:
 - A reference to the output
-- The transaction output (that became an UTXO becouse it reamin unspent)
+- The transaction output (that became an UTXO because it remained unspent)

-The outputs are the destination of the funds to be transfered (`where the money os going`).
+The outputs are the destination of the funds to be transfered (`"where the money os going"`).

 Basically, an output have the following attributes:
 - Recipient public key
 - Amount of funds

-#### Transaction validation:
+#### Transaction validation

 The transaction validation is the process of validating if the transaction is valid.
 A transaction is valid if:
 - The sum of the inputs is greater than the sum of the outputs (including fees).